Citroen C3 review - Interior, design and technology

 Citroen also reckons the C3 is the ‘mainstream’ supermini with the greatest scope for personalisation – and there’s no denying that the extensive range of colours and options is impressive.
 You can have any of the nine colours over the entire vehicle, or in combination with one of three contrast colour roofs (in black, white or red) giving a total of 36 possible exterior looks.
 There are a couple of different treatments of Airbumps, too, further extending your ability to personalise your C3 if you order them.

-All three trim levels come with 16-inch ‘Matrix’ alloy wheels as standard, although they can be upgraded further to 17-inch diamond-cut items.
+All three trim levels come with 16-inch ‘Matrix’ alloy wheels as standard, although the Fair Plus models can be upgraded further to 17-inch diamond-cut items.

 Sat-nav, stereo and infotainment

 Citroen was one of the first manufacturers to move to a fully integrated infotainment system that controls not only music and radio but also key vehicle functions, including heating and air-conditioning.
-The C3 continues this trend, for while the entry-level model makes do with a relatively simple DAB radio system, Feel and Flair editions of the C3 get a seven-inch touchscreen mounted centrally and reasonably high up in the fascia.
+The C3 continues this trend, as all models of the C3 get a seven-inch touchscreen mounted centrally and reasonably high up in the fascia.

-The system includes Bluetooth handsfree connectivity and media streaming, but you’ll have to rely on Apple CarPlay or Android Auto for sat-nav in Feel models and above, unless you want to spend about £500 on the integrated navigation upgrade.
+The system includes Bluetooth handsfree connectivity and media streaming, but you’ll have to rely on Apple CarPlay or Android Auto for sat-nav in Feel models.

 The enhanced infotainment system also includes connected services, including TomTom Traffic, information on petrol prices nearby and weather forecasts, and real-time info on traffic incidents.